LouiseSteward/learn/empathetic-care-a-guide-for-community-health-workers/text/04-using-empathy-and-kindness.md

 Care workers, parents, teachers and mentors.
 Those who work with children, adolescents and vulnerable people, need to be calm and kind so they can help others to also feel calm and safe.
 This can be difficult, but is a big part of providing empathetic care and helping others.

-\[Box\] Being calm and kind is an important part of empathetic care.
+> Being calm and kind is an important part of empathetic care.

 ### 4-2 What is the right motivation to help others?